Lenger3/Mobility_Data_App/README.md

 ### Step 5: Perform the Activity
 While recording, carry your phone as you normally would during the labeled activity (e.g., hold it while riding a bus).
 The app displays live readings for Accelerometer, Linear Acceleration, Gravity, Gyroscope, Magnetometer, and Orientation.

-*(Use any of the recording screenshots here – they all show live data updates)*

 <img src="images/4.png" alt="Live sensor readings during recording" width="300" />

 ### Step 6: Stop Recording and Share the File